 Raymond Worth Park

 6301 Little Eagle Creek Avenue, Westfield

-This is a brand new playground in an already established park.
-The playset at Raymond Worth Park is great for kids to climb and slide and run around.
-It’s situated on soft, green turf which is great after a rain.
-Bring your creek stomping gear if the weather permits; access to Little Eagle Creek is easy to get to.
+The playset at Raymond Worth Park is great for kids to climb, slide, and run around.
+It’s situated on soft, green turf which is great after rain.
+Bring your creek stomping gear if the weather permits; Little Eagle Creek is easily accessible from here.
 Hop on one of the trails and you may run into a horse or two; the surrounding houses are allowed to ride their own horses along the trails in this park.
 No restrooms as of yet, but they are on the list.

-Westfield also offers plenty of greenspace if you want to kick around a ball, sit in nature and read a book or spread out a blanket and have a picnic.
-These parks without playgrounds are sure to be more secluded and quiet.
-Follow their trails and enjoy immersing yourself in nature.
+Westfield also offers plenty of greenspace if you want to kick around a ball, sit in nature and read a book, or spread out a blanket and have a picnic.
+These Westfield parks without playgrounds are sure to be more secluded and tranquil.
+Follow the trails within the parks to connect to other Westfield trails and enjoy immersing yourself in nature.

 16200 Countryside Boulevard, Westfield

 The city of Westfield has done an extraordinary job of creating outdoor spaces to play and become one with nature.
 Pack a picnic, grab a book, bring along a sled or bathing suit, and have some fun at these wonderful Westfield parks and playgrounds!
 Take us along in your adventures and use #PLAYIndy to tag us.